maxsupermanhd/WMT/README.md

 # How to run on Windows based OS

-It's possible to make this thing work on Windows.
-Main problem now that I (maxsupermanhd) can't find proper way to do that.
+Just use .exe file from releases. (use cmd to run)

+# Issues recommended template

+- OS (Linux/Windows) (include kernel/libs versions).
+- Type: crash(segfault/abort), infinitie loop, opening error or saving error. (or write something other)
+- Logfile generated with piping WMT output with -O999 to file.
+- Map file to reproduce error.

+*Warning!*
+*I will not respond to any windows-only issues.*
+*I don't have any windows PC.
+If you want help with your problem on Windows based system you should ask someone else.*

+*Explanation*
-Any zip file that WMT opens stores in dynamicly allocated memory and opens it with `fmemopen` function.
+*Any zip file that WMT opens stores in dynamicly allocated memory and opens it with `fmemopen` function.*
-In Windows there is no true alternative for this kind of operations, so I decided to leave this until i find true Windows solution.
+*In Windows there is no true alternative for this kind of operations, so I decided to make temp-files crutch solution to Windows builds.*
-If you really want to do make this work, you can make a crutch with unzipping files into temp directory.
-(WMT.c :292 :377 :450 :534 :627 :785 :855)
+*If you want to help making Windows releases please contact me.*

 # Contact me